juhasev/sample-ninja-help/email-template-editor.md

 This logo is always inherited from the sub-panel logo.
 To change, you must change the sub-panel logo.

 #### Engagement image section
 Use the engagement image to keep your invitation looking unique by utilizing different images in each email template.
-If this area is not visible please ensure that the **Elements** selection on the left you have **Engagement Image** toggled on.
+If this area is not visible, please ensure that the **Elements** selection on the left has **Engagement Image** toggled on.

 #### Content section
 This section contains the greeting and body of the email.
 You may use markdown elements in this section.
 Click on the text to edit.